 - Guinea pigs have more sensitive hearing, smell, and touch then us.
 And they can make ultrasonic sounds.

 - As the experts from one of the best essay writing service UK relates, the tactical hairs from their muzzle allow them to appreciate how small or big the surrounding is and it helps them find their way in the dark.

-- Guinea pigs hearts beat very, very fast.
-Their heartbeats from 240 to 35o beats per minute.
+- Guinea pig’s hearts beat very, very fast between 240 to 350 beats per minute.

 - Before scientists were conducting studies on rats, they were using guinea pigs.